kohya-ss/HunyuanVideo/README.md

 --blocks-to-swap 20 --img-in-txt-in-offloading
 ```

+For 24GB VRAM, with `--block-to-swap 38` specified, 1280x720 seems to be the limit at 109 frames.

 Specify the directory of the downloaded model with `--model-base` (by keeping the directory structure above, you don't need to specify `--dit-weight`).

 Specify `--fp8` to reduce the memory usage by converting the DiT weights to float8_e4m3fn.